Concentration

 Sponsored by: Accounting and Law Division

-Faculty Contacts: Shay Blanchette, Go Attachot, Julia Kokina, and Cristina Alberti
+Faculty Contacts: Shay Blanchette, Go Attachot, Cristina Alberti and Mary Durkin

 Some courses are only offered in certain semesters and advanced planning is required if you are planning to go abroad, especially if you are considering pursuing a career in public accounting where you will need to take more courses than required by the concentration.